NHS staff parking changes and free car parks for England trusts

 In December 2019 the Government announced that from April 2020 all NHS trusts in England would be expected to provide free car parking to certain groups, namely blue badge holders and outpatients attending hospital frequently to manage long-term conditions.
+(This also includes parking for NHS staff).
 Free parking was also to be offered at specific times for parents of sick children staying overnight in hospital and staff working night shifts.

 - A reduction in the level of taxable business income, thus reducing the overall level of VAT recovery on residual expenditure incurred by a trust.
 This is something that your Liaison Financial VAT advisor will evaluate during the course of their annual review of your business activities and partial exemption calculation.